 What You Should Know About the Proposed Business Tax Changes

-If you’ve been paying attention to financial and political news over the past few months, you’ve no doubt heard a lot of talk about the proposed changes to Canada’s tax laws.
-There are a lot of opinions (mainly negative) surrounding these new tax laws.
+If you’ve been paying attention to financial and political news over the past few months, you’ve no doubt heard a lot of talk about the proposed tax changes in Canada.
+There are a lot of opinions (mainly negative) surrounding these tax laws.
 Many sources suggest they will hurt small businesses.
-Without wading into the politics of these changes, let’s discuss exactly what is being proposed, and how it could affect you.
+Without wading into the politics of these proposed tax changes, let’s discuss exactly what is being proposed, and how it could affect you.

 An End to ‘Income Sprinkling’?

 Income sprinkling, as the Liberal government calls it, is a practice permitted by a legal loophole allowing high-earning business owners to pay salaries to lower-earning family members, regardless of whether the family member actually plays a role in the business’ day to day operations.
 The Liberals plan to limit income sprinkling by enforcing a ‘reasonableness test’, which will put the onus on business owners to prove their family members contribute meaningfully to the business.
 They also plan to limit wages to what an outside party could reasonably expect to be paid.
 That means if your husband, wife, or child is employed as a retail sales clerk in your business, they cannot be paid more than a retail sales clerk could reasonably expect to make based on their responsibilities.